microsoft/perfview/documentation/publicationInstructions/codeSignInstructions.md

 dantaylo
 leecow

-It will ask for the kind of signing,   You want authenticode (not strong name).  j
+It will ask for the kind of signing,   You want authenticode (not strong name).

 10006 Certificate
+You also want the Sha256 for Win 10 (how exactly to you ask for it to be signed both ways)?

 Use the name 	PerfView